 This is now officially my go-to soup for leftover Thanksgiving turkey.
 Plus it’s a surefire way to repurpose turkey that may have wound up a little dry, despite your best efforts to produce a moist bird.

-To make this cozy Turkey Lentil Soup you will need the following ingredients:
+To make this cozy Turkey Lentil Soup recipe you will need the following ingredients:

 - extra-virgin olive oil